Milo123459/glitter/README.md

 - be converted to lower-case
 - matched against the type_enums, and if it does not match, it fails

-For example, `glitter push hello world` would work, but `glitter push hi world` would not, because `hi` isn't in the type enums.
+For example, `glitter push fix docs fix typo` would work, but `glitter push chore docs fix typo` would not, because `chore` isn't in the type enums.

 Next: glitter hooks.